Life feels harder than it should

 Otherwise Counseling owner, Sara Alexander, sitting in office for perinatal autistic women

-You don’t have to keep forcing yourself into a version of motherhood that doesn’t fit.
+You don’t have to keep forcing yourself into a version of you that doesn’t fit.
 At Otherwise Counseling, there is always another way forward.
 Softer, steadier, and uniquely yours.